 Also, when using the keyboard to open the Snap layouts menu (Windows key + Z), the layouts will appear numbered to make it easier to snap windows using the number keys.

 In File Explorer, tabs work like the experience in the web browser.
-Instead of having multiple instances of the app, you can now use one instance to navigate multiple folders and drive locations.
+Instead of having multiple instances of the app, you can now use one example to navigate multiple folders and drive locations.

 In the new experience, you will find a plus (+) button to create a new tab in the title bar.
 Or you can right-click a folder and select the option to open in a new tab.